conda-forge/conda-smithy/news/fix_python_version_independent_false_positive.rst

 **Fixed:**

-* Version-independent python packages will not be flagged for unconstrained python requirements
+* Version-independent python packages will not be flagged for unconstrained python requirements. (#2433)

 **Security:**